-$$\bar{D}{thematic}(Ibaneha) = \frac{4.47 + 8.8 + 20.4}{3} = 11.22$$ .
+$$\bar{D}{thematic(Iba neha)} = \frac{4.47 + 8.8 + 20.4}{3} = 11.22$$

 The computation can be extended to all hrebs of the poem having at least two elements, i.e. in Table 3 up to the rank 22.
-In that case the resulting indicator has the meaning of referential diffuseness of the poem.
+In this case the resulting indicator has the meaning of the referential diffuseness of the poem.
 For the above poem we obtain

-This indicator can be interpreted as the mean linear distance between extreme positions of hreb elements.
-It is something like the memory of the poem, the mean distance of the recall.
-The study of the link between recall and text length, recall and text sort, recall and mean verse line length, etc. is a task that should be scrutinized in the future.
+This indicator can be interpreted as the mean linear distance between the extreme positions of the hreb elements.
+This is something like the memory of the poem, the mean distance of the recall.
+The study of the link between the recall and text length, recall and text sort, recall and mean verse line length, etc. is a task that should be scrutinized in the future.